JeswinSunsi/JeswinSunsi/README.md

 ##### RIGHT NOW
 - Building a Browser extension that supercharges your productivity on the web
 - Creating an Ecommerce store from scratch for a local business
+- These repos are private for now.
+Send me a DM and you can have a peak :)

 #### MY WORK
 - Designed & developed ShareAura - A book exchange platform for students
 - Created ViralScape - A pandemic themed platformer game made w/ GDevelop
 - Made Penty - A Desktop assistant that showcases PyEel, a library that connect HTML frontend with Python via JavaScript
 - Built Shakespear insults - A browser extension just for fun
 - Learnt VueJS in two days to create XploreOman for OAB Hackathon 2021, Oman's biggest yearly hackathon

 ##### ABOUT
 - I'm currently a twelfth year student under CBSE